richelbilderbeek/cicone/README.md

 This story involves some dwarves.

-and they lived happily ever after.
+and they lived happily until the next merge conflict.